Booking (NASDAQ:BKNG) Price Target Raised to $2,370.00

 Hedge Funds Weigh In On Booking

-Institutional investors have recently made changes to their positions in the business.
-Public Investment Fund bought a new stake in Booking during the 2nd quarter worth approximately $373,371,000.
-Arrowstreet Capital Limited Partnership raised its stake in Booking by 3,557.5% during the 1st quarter.
-Arrowstreet Capital Limited Partnership now owns 142,166 shares of the business services provider’s stock worth $333,870,000 after acquiring an additional 138,279 shares during the period.
-Egerton Capital UK LLP bought a new stake in Booking during the 2nd quarter worth approximately $190,990,000.
-Capital World Investors boosted its stake in Booking by 6.2% during the 1st quarter.
-Capital World Investors now owns 1,610,185 shares of the business services provider’s stock valued at $3,781,439,000 after purchasing an additional 94,296 shares in the last quarter.
-Finally, Aaron Wealth Advisors LLC bought a new position in Booking during the 1st quarter valued at $38,000.
-Institutional investors own 89.91% of the company’s stock.
+Several large investors have recently made changes to their positions in BKNG.
+Guardian Capital Advisors LP increased its holdings in shares of Booking by 129.2% during the 1st quarter.
+Guardian Capital Advisors LP now owns 424 shares of the business services provider’s stock worth $925,000 after purchasing an additional 239 shares during the period.
+Savant Capital LLC raised its holdings in Booking by 2.0% in the 2nd quarter.
+Savant Capital LLC now owns 304 shares of the business services provider’s stock valued at $532,000 after acquiring an additional 6 shares in the last quarter.
+Achmea Investment Management B.V. lifted its position in shares of Booking by 66.3% in the 1st quarter.
+Achmea Investment Management B.V. now owns 1,911 shares of the business services provider’s stock worth $4,488,000 after acquiring an additional 762 shares during the period.
+Flagship Harbor Advisors LLC grew its holdings in shares of Booking by 11.6% during the 2nd quarter.
+Flagship Harbor Advisors LLC now owns 318 shares of the business services provider’s stock worth $556,000 after purchasing an additional 33 shares in the last quarter.
+Finally, Ieq Capital LLC raised its stake in shares of Booking by 162.3% in the first quarter.
+Ieq Capital LLC now owns 2,227 shares of the business services provider’s stock valued at $5,230,000 after purchasing an additional 1,378 shares in the last quarter.
+Institutional investors and hedge funds own 89.91% of the company’s stock.

 Booking Holdings Inc, formerly The Priceline Group Inc, is a provider of travel and restaurant online reservation and related services.
 The Company, through its online travel companies (OTCs), connects consumers wishing to make travel reservations with providers of travel services across the world.
 It offers consumers an array of accommodation reservations (including hotels, bed and breakfasts, hostels, apartments, vacation rentals and other properties) through its Booking.com, priceline.com and agoda.com brands.